The immediate impact of corporate actions is seen in the share prices.

 EPS is calculated by dividing the net income by the total outstanding number of shares during the year.

-Buyback of shares affects the EPS of a company.
+The buyback of shares affects the EPS of a company.

 The EPS of the company improves post buyback.